Documentation

 • Data Storage: DynamoDB as a highly available NoSQL database.
 (AWS DynamoDB)

-• Compute: Lambda Functions for server-side rendering (SSR) and as scalable computing power for performing audits.
+• Compute: Lambda Functions for server-side rendering (SSR) and as scalable compute for performing audits.
 (AWS Lambda)

 • Web Deployment: S3 for static assets, Route53 for DNS management, and CloudFront as a Content Delivery Network (CDN).
 (AWS CloudFront)

 Currently, the REST API only supports GET requests to the ECOS database.
-These provide audit results and daily updated descriptive statistics.
-Requests to perform or update audits cannot be made via the API at this time.
+These return audit results and daily updated descriptive statistics.
+Requests to perform or update audits are not available via the API at this time.